skjelten/emusc/emusc/README.md

 CMake is used to generate the necessary files for building EmuSC.
 Depending on which operating system, audio system and build environment you are using the build instructions may vary.
 Independent of platform, a A C++11 compiler with support for std::threads, libEmuSC and libQt5 (Core, Widgets and GUI) are absolute requirements.

 ### Linux
+Note the following dependencies for Linux:
 * ALSA (libasound2-dev on debian based distributions) is needed for MIDI input and ALSA audio.
-* PulseAudio (libpulse-dev for debian based distributions) is supported for PulseAudio support.
+* PulseAudio (libpulse-dev for debian based distributions) is needed for PulseAudio support.

 ### Windows
 On Windows common build environments are MSYS2/MinGW-w64 and Visual Studio.